 The Italian data protection authority (Garante per la Protezione dei Dati Personali) has fined OpenAI, the company behind the AI-supported chatbot ChatGPT, 15 million euros.

-The investigation was launched in March 2023 after the data protection authority found violations in connection with the processing of personal data by OpenAI.
-The key allegations against OpenAI included:
+The investigation was initiated in March 2023 after the data protection authority found breaches in connection with the Processing of personal data by OpenAI.
+The central allegations against OpenAI included:

-1. Failure to report a data breach: OpenAI had not properly notified the authority of a data breach that occurred in March 2023.
+- Failure to report a data breach: OpenAI had notified the authority of a data breach that occurred in March 2023.
+Data breach not properly reported.

-2. Insufficient legal basis for data processing (breach of Article 6 GDPR): OpenAI has processed personal data of users and non-users for the development and training of ChatGPT without an adequate legal basis.
+- Insufficient legal basis for data processing (Infringement against Article 6 GDPR): OpenAI has personal data of users and non-users for the development and training of ChatGPT without an appropriate legal basis.

-3. Violation of the transparency requirement: OpenAI has not sufficiently informed the data subjects about the processing of their data, as required by Art.
-12 and 13 GDPR.
+- Infringement against the transparency requirement: OpenAI has not sufficiently informed those affected about the Processing of their data, as required by Art.
+12 and 13 GDPR prescribe.

-4. Lack of age verification (violation of Art.
-8 GDPR): The lack of age verification resulted in children under the age of 13 being exposed to potentially inappropriate content.
+- Missing age verification (Infringement against Art.
+8 GDPR): The lack of age verification led to children under 13 being exposed to potentially inappropriate content.

-The Italian data protection authority not only imposed a fine of 15 million euros, but also made use of the powers under Art.
+The Italian data protection authority not only imposed a Fine 15 million, but also made use of the powers under Art.
 166 of the Italian Data Protection Act for the first time.
 OpenAI was obliged to carry out a broad-based information campaign via radio, television, print media and the Internet.
 The aim of this measure is to inform the public about how ChatGPT works, how data is collected and the rights of those affected.
-The six-month campaign is intended to inform users and non-users about how they can exercise their rights to object, erasure and rectification in accordance with the General Data Protection Regulation.
+The six-month campaign is intended to inform users and non-users about how they can exercise their rights to Contradiction, Deletion and Correction in accordance with the General Data Protection Regulation.

-As OpenAI now has its European headquarters in Ireland, the proceedings were handed over to the Irish Data Protection Authority, which is now conducting further investigations as the lead supervisory authority.
+As OpenAI now has its European headquarters in Ireland, the proceedings have been transferred to the Irish data protection authority, which is now the lead authority.
+Supervisory authority carries out further investigations.

 Source: Notice of fine Garante per la Protezione dei Dati Personali against OpenAI